 +44 (0) 20 7440 6900

-She is also experienced in handling sanctions-related work, investigations, corporate governance, regulatory and ESG compliance matters.
+Khadija is also experienced in handling regulatory and financial services work, investigations, corporate governance and ESG compliance matters.
 Khadija is familiar with all major international arbitration rules including the LCIA, ICC, UNCITRAL, DIAC, SIAC, HKIAC and the Swiss Arbitration Rules.
-She is also a registered practitioner with the DIFC Courts in Dubai.
+She is a registered practitioner with the DIFC Courts in Dubai.

-Khadija has extensive international experience working with other lawyers in private practice, in-house counsel, experts and professionals from a diverse range of backgrounds, in all aspects of dispute resolution and in an advisory capacity.
+Khadija has extensive international experience working with foreign lawyers, in-house counsel, experts and professionals from a diverse range of backgrounds, in all aspects of dispute resolution and in an advisory capacity.

 Khadija also has a background in international human rights law and is able to advise on all aspects of business and human rights.
 She is involved in a number of initiatives seeking to advance equality, diversity and inclusion at the Bar.